 More information can be found on our website page HERE.

-We offer both a full and 2 year flexible course Please see our course brochure for more details or visit our full time course page or 2 year flexible course page
+We offer both a full time and 2 year part time flexible course Please see our course brochure for more details or visit our full time course page or 2 year flexible course page.
+In both cases the course runs from end August/September until the end of June.

 Visit the finance page of this website for information about funding for initial teacher training.
 You may have to pay fees, and may be eligible for a maintenance grant towards your living costs and can apply to Student Finance England (SFE) or equivalent national bodies, for a loan for your tuition fees.